 At Linton Dental, our team is highly-trained in laser dentistry and look forward to showing you the benefits of utilizing dental lasers during your next appointment.

-Dr. Brian Linton and Dr. Ed Davis are your trusted general dentists in Peachtree, GA.
+Dr. Brian Linton and Dr. Ed Davis are your trusted general dentists in Peachtree City, GA.
 He is experienced in providing laser dentistry solutions to his Fayette County patients.

 The entire team at Linton dental are happy to answer any questions you may have regarding the use of dental lasers in applicable procedures.
 Here are some frequently asked questions regarding laser dentistry: